jozsefszalma/jozsefszalma/README.md

 Excerpt from *Mostly Fine: How to Manage AI Without Burning Down the Company* by Jozsef Szalma (2026) - ISBN 979-8252312774.
 All rights reserved.

 From the section *Crystallized Knowledge*, pages 22 to 24.
+The elevator pitch: **AI is trained mostly on conclusions; your business runs on tacit knowledge.**

 ## Organizational Intent
 A more specific aspect of tacit knowledge is **organizational intent**.